CumulusNetworks/docs/content/cumulus-netq-50/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 3. Continue through the steps to configure the data source:

 - In the *Name* field, enter the name of the data source.
-The name should be lowercase and begin with the data source name (for example, `slurm_dashboard`).
+The name should be lowercase and begin with the data source name (for example, `slurm_dashboard` or `kpi`).
 - In the *Connection* field, enter the IP address of your NetQ server followed by `/api/netq/vm/`, for example `https://10.255.255.255/api/netq/vm/`.
 In a cluster deployment, enter the virtual IP address in this field (followed by `/api/netq/vm/`).
 - In the *Authentication* section, select **Forward OAuth identity** from the dropdown menu.
    - In *TLS settings*, select **Skip TLS certificate validation**.